michael105/minilib/doc/README.md

 Contents
 ________

-In this directory is documentation about minilib itself stored.
+In this directory documentation about minilib itself is stored.

-In the subdirectories there is information on the implemented functions, namely the bsd manpages, and ansic / posixc function references.
+In the subdirectories there is information on the implemented functions, namely the bsd manpages, ansic / posixc function references, and some further collected materials on system programming.

 [minilib-reference.asc](minilib-reference.asc)